arunkumarakkineni/AWS-EMR-AmazonReviews-NLP-Sentiment-Analysis/README.md

 The following AWS architecture was launched to run the pySpark feature pipeline and machine learning models:
 ![](images/image2.jpg)

 A total of 12 cluster nodes were used to deploy the above pipeline.
 The big data model yielded better performance compared to the baseline prototype model.
+This model can be scaled up to handle larger chunks of data by allocating more cluster nodes in the launch cluster script depending on the user requirements.

 Results: